amirrh6/dddd_trainer_en/README.md

 [cudnn](https://developer.nvidia.com/zh-cn/cudnn)

 Note that the cuda version number supported by cudnn should correspond to the cuda version number you installed.
-Different versions of cuda support different graphics cards. <b> For the 20 series brainless version, choose version 10.2 cuda, and for the 30 series brainless version, choose version 11.3 cuda</b >, If there is any problem here, just Baidu.
-It is considered a basic question.
+Different versions of cuda support different graphics cards. <b> For the 20 series brainless version, choose version 10.2 cuda, and for the 30 series brainless version, choose version 11.3 cuda</b > .
+If there is any problem here, please Baidu, it is a basic question.

 ## 2. Training part